BSPH/MPH in Community Health Education Joint Degree

 PUBH 5360 | Evaluation in Public and Community Health | 3 |

-Though other students in the MPH program have the option of completing a thesis instead of the final 400-hour internship, students in the joint program must complete the 400-hour internship to satisfy contact hour requirements from the national accrediting body for the undergraduate portion of the joint degree.
-Joint degree students are strongly encourage to complete as many undergraduate courses as possible prior to beginning MPH courses and to take no more than one undergraduate course per semester while taking MPH courses.
+Accelerated degree students are strongly encouraged to complete as many undergraduate courses as possible prior to beginning MPH courses and to take no more than one undergraduate course per semester while taking MPH courses.
 Students are encouraged to contact appropriate advisors in each program for further details.